utkarshyadavin/Wireless-Net/PROGRESS.md

 * **7/08/2019**
 	* Completed reading about centrality from [Network Analysis and Centrality Measures (Part-I)](https://www.hackerearth.com/practice/notes/network-analysis-and-centrality-measures-part-i/).
 	* Read basics of Social network from this [paper](https://pdfs.semanticscholar.org/75a9/829c84e345595bc6d50322abb823fd8831eb.pdf).
+* **8/08/2019**
+	* Understood the basic intuition and calculations of degree, betweenness and closeness centrality from [here](https://cs.brynmawr.edu/Courses/cs380/spring2013/section02/slides/05_Centrality.pdf)
+	* Finished reading Part A,B and C of the paper: [Analysing Human Mobility and Social Relationships from Cellular Data](https://ieeexplore.ieee.org/document/8256044).
+Confusion over some mathematical expressions.

 ## Reading Resources
 * **2/08/2019**